 In short, we’ve gone from a Waterfall approach to using Agile, with interlocking three-week sprint cycles.
-We’ve defined a high-level road map that drives our sprints and are simultaneously improving communication.
-And of course, we’ve pivoted people into different roles where they can be most effective.
+We’ve defined a high-level roadmap that drives our sprints and are simultaneously improving communication.
+Of course, we’ve pivoted people into different roles where they can be most effective.
 But there is one other change we are doing which is going to have a huge impact, although I don’t think anybody quite realises it yet.
-We are subtly, but significantly, changing how we engage with our user base.
+We are subtly but significantly, changing how we engage with our user base.

 Here are some of the things we are changing to improve that engagement with our users:

-By centralising responsibility for all comms going out, and ensuring everything is delivered through webinars, videos and step-by-step instructions, we can ensure everyone receives the training and updated information they need.
+By centralising responsibility for all comms going out and ensuring everything is delivered through webinars, videos and step-by-step instructions, we can ensure everyone receives the training and updated information they need.
 If an individual or team is struggling, we can divert resources to address their specific issues to ensure no one gets left behind.
-And then take the lessons we learned from that and apply it to the larger community.
+Take the lessons we learned from that and apply it to the larger community.
 We can do all of this without making the members of our user group feel pressured into doing something outside their comfort zone.

 These changes have formed our new definition of success.
 Previously, success was all about delivering one massive development project that would change how our IT department used the software as well as about 20,000 individual customers.